aiidateam/aiida-tutorials/docs/sections/writing_workflows/workchain.md

 Out[4]: <WorkChainNode: uuid: 0936f2b4-01af-46bb-98f8-da828ce706eb (pk: 324) (addcalcjobworkchain.AddCalcjobWorkChain)>
 ```

-In this case it is the node of the `AddCalcjobWorkChain` we have just submitted.
+In this case, it is the node of the `AddCalcjobWorkChain` we have just submitted.

 ### Exercises